RicercarG/NYU-Greene-HPC-Cheatsheet/README.md

 # NYU-Greene-HPC-Cheatsheet
-A beginner guide for getting started with running python on nyu greene hpc.
+A beginner guide for getting started with running python on nyu greene hpc, featuring conda environment setup wizards.

+Feel free to raise an issue if you have any questions.

 ## Table of Contents
 * Basic Information